MaxLSB/flash-attn2/README.md

-# FlashAttention-2 in Triton with Sliding Window Attention
+# FlashAttention-2 in Triton for Sliding Window Attention

 This repository provides an implementation of FlashAttention-2 **Forward and Backward Pass** for self-attention in Triton which handles **Sliding Window Attention**.
 FlashAttention-2 is a memory-efficient algorithm for computing attention that significantly reduces memory bandwidth requirements and improves performance on GPU hardware.